tpanum/hpstr-jekyll-theme/_posts/2014-11-29-the-act-of-acting.markdown

 image:
   feature: ergodox.jpg
 ---
 The act of 'getting things done' surly isn't trivial.
-There's countless examples of organization tools which are supposed to help you 'getting things done', or in other words, increase your productivity.
+There are countless examples of organization tools which soles purporse is to  help you 'getting things done', or in other words, increase your productivity.

 The word productivity is a quality measure of being productive, which by Merriam-Webster is defined as: